 Follicular unit transplantation (FUT) is an effective hair loss treatment that creates natural-looking, long-lasting results.
 When performed by a skilled hair restoration surgeon, FUT is very safe.
-Similar to any surgical procedure, however, patients should educate themselves on the risks and benefits of each of their options, so they can make an informed decision about their treatment.
+Similar to any surgical procedure, however, patients should educate themselves on the risks of FUT, and benefits of each of their options, so they can make an informed decision about their treatment.
 At True & Dorin Medical Group, Drs.
-Robert True and Robert Dorin use precision-placement techniques and operate within the highest safety standards to mitigate our patients' risk as much as possible.
-To learn more about FUT risks, contact our New York office today.
+Robert H. True and Robert J. Dorin use precision-placement techniques and operate within the highest safety standards to mitigate our patients' risk as much as possible.

 Deciding Whether FUT is Right for You